Millionarc/datadome-cookie-generator/README.md

 - Not much documentation is needed as the code should be self explanitory.

-- If you need help feel free to reach out to my discord @millionarc.sol
+- If you need help feel free to reach out to my discord @millionarc1

 - Please star if you find it helpful, it really motivates me to keep pushing things out.